SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 Conceptually, for leaderboard to re-produce and benchmark your ASR system, you need to provide at least 3 things:
 * your system dependencies(operation system, software packages)
 * ASR resources (e.g. model, config)
-* an ASR program that can recognize audio files
+* an ASR program that can decode audio files

 In practice, leaderboard requires you to submit a `model directory`, containing:
 ```